WolframResearch/LSPServer/HowToBuild.md

 Inside a kernel session you may then install the paclet by evaluating:
 ```
-PacletInstall["/path/to/build/paclet/LSPServer-1.3.paclet"]
+PacletInstall["/path/to/build/paclet/LSPServer-1.4.paclet"]
 ```

-Specify `MATHEMATICA_INSTALL_DIR` if you have Mathematica installed in a non-default location:
+Specify `MATHEMATICA_INSTALL_DIR` if you have Wolfram System installed in a non-default location:
 ```
 cmake -DMATHEMATICA_INSTALL_DIR=/Applications/Mathematica123.app/Contents/ ..
 cmake --build .
 ```

 On Windows:
 ```
 cmake -DMATHEMATICA_INSTALL_DIR="C:/Program Files/Wolfram Research/Mathematica/12.3" ..
 cmake --build .